 Fossils give us a wonderful window into our past.
-Today the science of studying fossils is alive and well.
+Today the science of studying fossils is alive and nglés

+Well.
 Paleontology (pay-lee-un-tall'-uh-gee) is the study of the history of life on earth, using fossils as the evidence.
 So if you love dinosaurs and you want to know more about what happened on earth thousands or millions of years ago, maybe someday you can make your living by digging up fossils!

-- Which of the following statements is true about fossils? - 1 The oldest fossils on record date back to the time of the first humans living in North America. - Only large animals, like dinosaurs, mammoths, and sabertoothed cats, are capable of becoming fossilized. - 3 It is becoming harder and harder for scientists to find fossils, so paleontology is a dying profession. - You are likely to find a fossil after it has been brought to the surface by wind or rain erosion, or even a natural disaster. - (b) Where are you most likely to discover a fossil? - 1 in North America, only - 2 in Asia, only - 3 all continents except Africa - anywhere on earth - © Using the information in the article, describe one way a fossil can form.
+- (a) Which of the following statements is true about fossils? - 1 The oldest fossils on record date back to the time of the first humans living in North America. - Only large animals, like dinosaurs, mammoths, and sabertoothed cats, are capable of becoming fossilized. - (3) It is becoming harder and harder for scientists to find fossils, so paleontology is a dying profession. - 4 You are likely to find a fossil after it has been brought to the surface by wind or rain erosion, - (b) Where are you most likely to discover a fossil? - 1 in North America, only - (2) in Asia, only